mossphp/moss-framework/docs/05_router.md

 ## Twig bridge extension

-To generate URL from rotue in `Twig` use:
+To generate URL from route in `Twig` use:

 	{{ Url('controller:action', { 'foo': 'foo' }) }} // by controller, works only for non-closure routes
 	{{ Url('routeName', { 'foo': 'foo' }) }} // by route name